HydroshieldMKII/wireguard-setup/README.md

 2. Allow local network access (192.168.0.0/24)
 3. Automatically clean up the rules when WireGuard is properly shut down

-This prevents your real IP address from being exposed if the VPN connection drops unexpectedly.
+This prevents your device from leaking data if the VPN connection drops.

 ### How do i know if the kill switch is working?